melezhik/sparrow/README.md

 * version - perl version string.

-A detailed information conserning version syntax could be find here - [https://metacpan.org/pod/distribution/version/lib/version.pm](https://metacpan.org/pod/distribution/version/lib/version.pm)
+A detailed information concerning version syntax could be find here - [https://metacpan.org/pod/distribution/version/lib/version.pm](https://metacpan.org/pod/distribution/version/lib/version.pm)

 * name - plugin name.

-Only symbols \`a-zA-Z1-9_-' are allowable in plgin name
+Only symbols \`a-zA-Z1-9_-' are allowable in plugin name

-* description - a short desciption of your plugin
+* description - a short description of your plugin

 This the list of optional parameters you may set as well: